 Besides assisting respiration, all intercostal muscles groups mechanically support the intercostal spaces and thoracic cage by constantly being under a certain degree of tension during respiration.
 In this way they make the thoracic cage more rigid and convenient for the diaphragm to act upon.

-Learn more about the thoracic wall muscles with our quiz.
+Learn more about the thoracic wall muscles with our learning materials.